hpi-swa-teaching/GameMecha/GM.package/GMKeyHandlerAcceptanceTest.class/README.md

-A GmKeysTestmorph is a TestMorph for Eva who wants to check in step whether a key is pressed.
+A GmKeysTestmorph is a TestMorph for SWA students who want to check in step whether a key is pressed.